How to Use

 In order to define the groups in the model, the following steps are necessary:

-Create a group in the
+- Create a group file by defining the

-property and its parameters.In the file
+property and its parameters in thegroup_asset

 in thegroup

-parameter/column.Note: A missing value in the parameter
+A missing value in the parameter group

 means that the asset does not belong to any group.